sowsan/architecture-center/docs/cloud-adoption/governance/policy-compliance/processes.md

 For each of your policy statements, review requirements to determine what constitutes a policy violation.
 Generate your triggers using the information you've already established as part of the policy definition process.

 * Risk tolerance - Create violation triggers based on the metrics and risk indicators you established as part of your [risk tolerance analysis](risk-tolerance.md).
-* Defined policy requirements - Policy statements may provide Service Level Agreement (SLA), Business continuity and disaster recovery (BRCD), or performance requirements that should be used as the basis for compliance triggers.
+* Defined policy requirements - Policy statements may provide service level agreement (SLA), business continuity and disaster recovery (BCDR), or performance requirements that should be used as the basis for compliance triggers.

 ### Define actions